shunjieee/tp/docs/UserGuide.md

 <div style="page-break-after: always; visibility: hidden"> \pagebreak </div>

-  * **Error Handling Protocols**<br>
+  * **How to handle error when deleting?**<br>

-    1. ID Not Found Error: If there is no such contact with the input ID in the list, an error will be triggered.
+    1. <u>ID not found error</u>: When you enter an ID that is not in the addressbook, the error will be triggered.
        <box type="wrong">
        ID not found error <br><br>
        <img src="images/ui/delete/idnotfound.png" width="452.5"><br><br>
        </box>

-    2. Incomplete Field Error: Failure to input the required id with the correct prefix will trigger an error.
+    2. <u>Incomplete field error</u>: You are required to fill in the ID field.
+Failure to input the ID field with the correct prefix will trigger the error.
        <box type="wrong">
        Incomplete field error <br><br>
        <img src="images/ui/delete/insufficientfield.png" width="452.5"><br><br>
        </box>

-    3. Invalid Field Error: If the input ID violates the requirements, it is invalid and should trigger an error.
+    3. <u>Invalid field error</u>: If you input an ID that violates the requirements, you will trigger the error.
         <box type="wrong">
         Invalid field error <br><br>
         <img src="images/ui/delete/invalidid.png" width="452.5"><br><br>